iZeaoGamer/Zector/major.md

 - Added back /spawn.
 - Added chat format to Nametags, except without the message content.
 - Removed Faction only nametags, and replaced it with the chat formatting along with faction name, rank, and more.
-- Added a new usage: /homeadmin <player> <type> <home>.
-<player> is the player name you want to enter.
+- Added a new usage: /homeadmin [player] [type] [home] [player] is the player name you want to enter.
-<type> can be two types.
-One which is list, where the <home> section isn't required, and it'll list all the homes for this user, and two: teleport or tp, where <home> is required, allowing you to teleport to another player's home.
+[type] can be two types.
+One which is list, where the [home] section isn't required, and it'll list all the homes for this user, and two: teleport or tp, where [home] is required, allowing you to teleport to another player's home.
 We've decided to make this change because before, /homeadmin was merely impossible to check for a player's home.
 Now, it's possible.
 - Updated Scoreboard to implement proper Rank colored name, as seen in the chat.
 - Added /rewards - How this works: